 Noninvasive Breathing Sensor

-This project was for a research team initially associated with the Brain Cognition & Technology Institute at Reichman University in Israel, and then later with the Digital Media Lab at the University of Bremen in Germany.
-The team was seeking to develop a biofeedback tool to support cancer patients recovering from radiotherapy.
+This project was for the Digital Media Lab at the University of Bremen in Germany.
+The investigators were seeking to develop a biofeedback tool to support cancer patients recovering from radiotherapy.
 Their findings indicated that having patients self-regulate their breathing using real-time cues improved their recovery.
-Therefore they needed a solution to collect breathing data and then send it to a display that provided visual cues to patients in real-time.
+Therefore they needed a solution to collect breathing data and then send it to a display, which then would provide visual cues to patients in real-time.

 I developed a proof-of-concept based on a 3-axis accelerometer, magnetically secured to the patient’s clothing, resting over the patient’s clavicle.
 I used an off-the-shelf hardware platform: the M5StickCPlus2, which integrates an accelerometer and a WiFi-capable microcontroller (ESP32).

-Through literature search and empirical testing, I determined the optimal placement site (mid-clavicle), attachment method (magnetic tape), and signal of interest (z-axis acceleration).
+Through literature search and empirical testing, I determined the optimal placement site, attachment method, and signal of interest.
 Next, I isolated the breathing signal by developing a digital signal processing algorithm that incorporated a series of frequency-domain filters as well as signal downsampling, rescaling, and reconstruction stages.
-I then added WiFi transmission functionality to the algorithm to stream the processed data as UDP (User Datagram Protocol) packets .
+I then added WiFi transmission functionality to the algorithm to stream the processed data as UDP packets.
 Lastly, I wrote a host-side script that received the datastream and parsed it for the display system.
 Firmware was written in C/C++ while the host-side script was written in Python.

 Previous